jdrod13/School_District_Analysis/README.md

 ## Analysis

-   **First, one of the most important is to clean de data so that all-out analysis comes with detailed and understandable results.
+   **First, one of the most important steps is to clean de data so that all-out analysis comes with detailed and understandable results.
 Also, after having studied and observed our data, I realized that there were some discrepancies from the academic dishonesty results of 9 grades at Thomas high school.
 Therefore, it was decided to implement their math and reading scores with NaNs function in our code and keep the rest of the data intact; also the was shown in our analysis an extensive list of unique prefixes and suffixes from the names, such as Mr,Mrs, Ms, Miss, MD , PH.d , etc.. so we realized a function in our code to delete those prefix and make our data cleaner.**

 ## Results